-Between February and April 2005, the Province appointed three additional directors to the Board of CPC, bringing the total number of directors to five.
+Between February and April 2005, the Province appointed three additional directors to the CPC Board.
 The new directors, one of whom was appointed as Chair, bring to the Board considerable experience as directors and officers in the public and private sector.
-One of the first tasks for the expanded board will be to determine the appropriate committee structure for the board, based on best practice corporate governance guidelines.
+Further appointments are expected, including CBT's new one-third representation.
+These appointments will be skills based.
+Work is also underway on board sub-committee structures and an overall board governance model consistent with best practice guidelines issued by the Province.